 Self-Serve Compost

-2024_ICAW_Poster.PNGStarting April 15, 2024 through the end of September, compost will be available for free to Sacramento County residents.
-The compost is made of Organics - food scraps, food-soiled paper, and yard trimmings - from Sacramento County Waste Management and Recycling residential curbside customers.
+2024_ICAW_Poster.PNGStarting sometime in spring through early fall 2025, pending demand and severe storms, self-serve compost will be available for free to Sacramento County residents for their home landscaping and their home gardening projects.
+This program is for residents only and is not for commercial use or commercial landscapers, etc. The compost is made of Organics - food scraps, food-soiled paper, and yard trimmings - from Sacramento County Waste Management and Recycling residential curbside customers.

 • The County orders compost as needed Monday through Friday, only.
 Compost restocking is based on vendor availability.